Siamese fighting fish: Behaviour and intelligence

 Siamese fighting fish display complex behavioural patterns and social interactions, which vary among individual specimens.
 Research indicates they are capable of associative learning, in which they adopt a consistent response following exposure to new stimuli.
 These characteristics have made bettas subject to intensive study by ethologists, neurologists, and comparative psychologists.

 Males and females flare or puff out their gill covers (opercula) to appear more impressive, either to intimidate other rivals or as an act of courtship.
 Flaring also occurs when they are intimidated by movement or a change of scene in their environments.
-In captivity, bettas can be seen flaring at their own reflection because they don't pass the mirror test for self-recognition.
+In captivity, bettas can be seen flaring at their own reflection because they do not pass the mirror test for self-recognition.
 Both sexes display pale horizontal bars if stressed or frightened.
-However, such colour changes, common in females of any age, are rare in mature males due to their intensity of colour.
+However, such color changes, common in females of any age, are rare in mature males due to their intensity of color.
 Females often flare at other females, especially when setting up a pecking order.
 Flirting fish behave similarly, with vertical instead of horizontal stripes indicating a willingness and readiness to breed.

 Betta splendens enjoy a decorated tank, as they seek to establish territory even when housed alone.
 They may set up a territory centered on a plant or rocky alcove, sometimes becoming highly possessive of it and aggressive toward trespassing rivals; consequently, bettas, if housed with other fish, require at least 45 litres (about 10 gallons).
 Contrary to popular belief, bettas are compatible with many other species of aquarium fish.
-Given the proper parameters, bettas will only be aggressive towards smaller and slower fish than themselves, such as guppies.
+Given the proper parameters, bettas are aggressive only toward smaller and slower fish than themselves, such as guppies.

-Betta aggression has historically made them objects of gambling; two male fish are pitted against each other to fight, with bets placed on which one will win.
-Combat is characterised by fin nipping, flared gills, extended fins, and intensified colour.
+Betta aggression has historically made them objects of gambling; with bets placed on two male fish pitted against each other to fight.
+Combat is characterized by fin nipping, flared gills, extended fins, and intensified color.
 The fight continues until one participant is submissive or tries to retreat; one or both fish may die depending on the seriousness of their injuries, though bettas rarely intend to fight to the death.
 To avoid fights over territory, male Siamese fighting fish are best isolated from one another.
-Males will occasionally respond aggressively even to their own reflections.
+Males occasionally respond aggressively even to their own reflections.
 Though this is obviously safer than exposing the fish to another male, prolonged sight of their reflection may lead to stress in some individuals.
 Not all Siamese fighting fish respond negatively to other males, especially if the tank is large enough for each fish to create their own designated territory.